 Our friends at Askey, Askey & Associates CPA (with offices in Leonardtown, La Plata, and Waldorf, Maryland) just sent their newsletter, which is always a good read.

 Normally, the legal issue of who can claim the children will be something your lawyer will deal with during the divorce.

 This does not necessarily turn your children into bargaining chips.
 The tax deduction for children is a serious tax matter and can significantly affect your taxable income.
 It is only wise to consider how it will be allocated in your divorce settlement.

-Find out what you need to know about divorce in Maryland.
-Click here to see our Free Legal Consumer Guide on divorce and get answers today.
-And to find out what you need to know about child custody in Maryland, click here for our Free Legal Consumer Guide on Child Custody.
+Want to know more?
+Discover what you need to know about divorce in Maryland.
+Click here to read our Free Legal Consumer Guide to Child Custody and get answers to your questions today.

 Know your options.
 Be informed.
 Protect yourself.

 Need a divorce lawyer or child custody attorney?
 Please contact us for a consultation today if you need a Maryland divorce lawyer for your family law case.